Women's Rights Activist

 is the Founder and Executive Director of Iranian Kurdish Women's Rights Organisation, which she established in 2002.
 IKWRO is an NGO providing advice, advocacy, training and counselling for women and girls from Middle Eastern and North African communities affected by “honour” based violence, forced marriage, FGM and domestic violence, and campaigning for better laws and policies.
 Her work has received national and international recognition and she is regularly called upon to share her expertise with the government, academics, the media and professionals.
 In 2012 she was named in a list of 150 women who shake the world by Newsweek and The Daily Beast, and in 2014 she received the Special Jury Women on the Move Award from UNHCR, The Forum and Migrants Rights Network and she was honoured with the UK’s Woman of the Year Award and recognised by BBC's 100 Women.
 In 2015 she won the Women of Courage Award from the Women's Refugee Commission in New York and the XX1 Premis Ones Mediterrania Award.
 Diana has been bestowed an honorary degree from the Department of Law at from Essex University.
 Prior to moving to the UK, at 15, she set up an underground women’s group and became an active member of an opposition party in Iran.
 After the Islamists took power following the 1979 Iranian Revolution, she narrowly escaped arrest and fled to the mountains to join the Peshmerga, Kurdish freedom fighters.
 She moved to the UK later on.

 is a Trustee of Jewish Orthodox Feminist Alliance (JOFA) UK.
 JOFA expands the spiritual, ritual, intellectual and political opportunities for women within the framework of Jewish law, by advocating meaningful participation and equality for women in family life, synagogues, houses of learning and Jewish communal organisations.
 Eve also reaches out to hidden apostates in the ultra-orthodox Jewish community, and speaks out for those who are silenced by their social circumstances.
-Eve is also engaged in Jewish anti Extremism initiatives.
-Eve also writes blog posts for Jewish publications.
-She is also an accountant specialising in corporate taxes.
+Eve is also engaged in Jewish anti Extremism initiatives and writes blog posts for Jewish publications.
+She is an accountant specialising in corporate taxes.